Antiperspirants and Breast Cancer Risk

 How can I learn more about breast cancer risk factors and ways to find breast cancer early, when treatment works best?

-Women concerned about breast cancer can learn about risk factors for breast cancer and possible strategies to reduce breast cancer risk in our document Breast Cancer Early Detection.
+Women concerned about breast cancer can learn about risk factors for breast cancer and possible strategies to reduce breast cancer risk in Breast Cancer Risk and Prevention.

 You can also talk to your doctor, nurse, or other health care providers.
 The American Cancer Society has information about all aspects of breast cancer, from causes and prevention, to diagnosis and treatment.
 Contact us at 1-800-227-2345 or visit our website, www.cancer.org.